-Reason Type of error badarg Argument is of wrong type. badarith Argument is of wrong type in an arithmetic expression. $\{\mathtt{badmatch}, \mathtt{V}\}$ Evaluation of a match expression failed.
-The value V did not match. function_clause No matching function clause is found when evaluating a function call. {case_clause, V} No matching branch is found when evaluating a case expression.
-The value V did not match. if_clause No true branch is found when evaluating an if expression. $\{ try_clause, V \}$ No matching branch is found when evaluating the of-section of a a try expression.
-The value V did not match. undef The function cannot be found when evaluating a function call. {badfun,F} There is something wrong with a fun F. {badarity,F} A fun is applied to the wrong number of arguments.
-F describes the fun and the arguments. timeout_value The timeout value in a receiveafter expression is evaluated to something else than an integer or infinity. noproc Trying to link to a non-existing process. $\{ nocatch, V \}$ Trying to evaluate a throw outside a catch.
-V is the throw term. system_limit A system limit has been reached.
+Reason Type of error badarg Bad argument.
+The argument is of wrong data type, or is otherwise badly formed. badarith Bad argument in an arithmetic expression. $\{\mathtt{badmatch}, \mathtt{V}\}$ Evaluation of a match expression failed.
+The value V did not match. function_clause No matching function clause is found when evaluating a function call. $\{case_clause,V\}$ No matching branch is found when evaluating a case expression.
+The value V did not match. if_clause No true branch is found when evaluating an if expression. {try_clause,V} No matching branch is found when evaluating the of-section of a try expression.
+The value V did not match. undef The function cannot be found when evaluating a function call. $\{badfun,F\}$ There is something wrong with a fun F. {badarity,F} A fun is applied to the wrong number of arguments.
+F describes the fun and the arguments. timeout_value The timeout value in a receiveafter expression is evaluated to something else than an integer or infinity. noproc Trying to link to a non-existing process. {nocatch, V} Trying to evaluate a throw outside a catch.
+V is the thrown term. system_limit A system limit has been reached.
 See Efficiency Guide for information about system limits.